 Introducing Security During the Early Stages of Web Application Development

-In fact, major organizations like Microsoft encourage the practice of running security analysis synchronously with development -- known as a Security Development Lifecycle.
-Netsparker Enterprise even has an API system that could be triggered from continual build systems, like Atlassian Bamboo or Jenkins, to provide real-time and automated web application security audits.
+In fact, major organizations like Microsoft encourage the practice of running security analysis synchronously with development — known as a Security Development Lifecycle.
+Invicti Enterprise even has an API system that could be triggered from continuous build systems, like Atlassian Bamboo or Jenkins, to provide real-time and automated web application security audits.
 These assessments and classifications can be equally, if not more so useful during the development stage, as they save time, money, and potential major headaches.

 Introduction to OWASP ASVS

-Other categories can find much benefit in the Netsparker web security scanner, too.
-The V5 requirement category – "Malicious Input Handling" – is one of many categories where Netsparker can particularly excel.
-V5.10, for example, requires developers "[v]erify that the runtime environment is not susceptible to SQL Injection, or that security controls prevent SQL Injection" – an area Netsparker checks thoroughly.
-In fact, Netsparker is capable of identifying over 200 kinds of vulnerabilities, far exceeding the number of vulnerabilities to secure against to meet ASVS level 3 certification.
+Other categories can find much benefit in the Invicti web security scanner, too.
+The V5 requirement category – “Malicious Input Handling” – is one of many categories where Invicti can particularly excel.
+V5.10, for example, requires developers “verify that the runtime environment is not susceptible to SQL Injection, or that security controls prevent SQL Injection” – an area Invicti checks thoroughly.
+In fact, Invicti is capable of identifying hundreds of vulnerability types, far exceeding the number of vulnerabilities to secure against to meet ASVS level 3 certification.

 Utilize Tools to Comply with OWASP ASVS